nafizjiwa/Javacript-Classes/README.md

 ## INHERITANCE
 - Parent is the blueprint for other classes
 - It defines properties and methods inherited by other classes
-- Child class inherits the properties
+- Child class inherits properties and methods from parent
-- Children can also extend functionality of the parent by adding new props and methods.
+- Children can extend functionality of the parent by adding new properties and methods.
 - The keyword `extends` is used to implement inheritance
 - extnds indicates its a child class of another class
 #### Purpose of inheritance